New York Institute of Technology College of Osteopathic Medicine

 The New York Institute of Technology College of Osteopathic Medicine (NYIT-COM) is a private medical school located primarily in Old Westbury, New York.
 It also has a degree-granting campus in Jonesboro, Arkansas.
 Founded in 1977, NYIT-COM is an academic division of the New York Institute of Technology.
 Formerly the New York College of Osteopathic Medicine, it is one of the largest medical schools in the United States.
-As of 2023, the NYIT College of Osteopathic Medicine has a 100 percent match rate, with all members of the Class of 2023 placed into residencies.
+In 2025, the NYIT College of Osteopathic Medicine had a 97.5% match rate and a 96.96% COMLEX Level 1 pass rate.